 On the other hand, when Pb is used, because of its much higher mass density, it will have much higher static loading than Be.
-At the same time during operation, Pb will have to be continuously circulated for the extraction of Bi in order to control the concentration of 210Po.
+At the same time, during operation, Pb will have to be continuously circulated for the extraction of Bi in order to control the concentration of 210 Po.

-As shown in Fig. 3, compared with the use of helium for the DC options, the self-cooled FLiNaBe design can have a 150 mm smaller radial build, since there are no helium channels.
+As shown in Fig. 3, compared with the use of helium for the DC options, the self-cooled FLiNaBe design can have a smaller radial build by a difference of 150 mm, since there are no helium channels.